rssh/dotty-cps-async/docs/MonadsInteroperability.rst

    /**
     * schedule execution of op somewhere.
-    * Note, that characteristics of scheduler can vary.
+    * Note, that characteristics of scheduler may vary.
     **/
    def spawn[A](op: => F[A]): F[A]

  }

-This can be immediatly evaluated for imperative monads, or for monads with delayed evaluation, like Haskell-like IO -- submitting the ``op`` argument to a pull, which should be evaluated during ``unsafePerformIO`` at the end of the world.
+This can be immediately evaluated for imperative monads, or for monads with delayed evaluation, like Haskell-like IO -- submitting the ``op`` argument to a pull, which should be evaluated during ``unsafePerformIO`` at the end of the world.

 You can read implementation of conversion of scheduled monad to |Future|_ in the source file |FutureAsyncMonad.scala|_.